binghamohana/relayr-photon/README.md

 2. Login with your [Particle.io](https://www.particle.io) credentials
 3. Claim your photon through the mobile app or manually by following [these steps](http://docs.particle.io/connect/)
 4. Create your app on [build.particle.io](https://build.particle.io)
-5. Click on the “+” sign on the top right of your project and add 3 new files, **MQTT.CPP** , **MQTT.h** and **mqtt-relayr.ino**.
-Copy and paste their content from the [repository](https://www.github/relayr/relayr-photon)
+5. Go to the libraries tab in the particle IDE and import two libraries, 'MQTT' and 'SparkJson'. (if it doesn't work, you can manually add the files using the “+” sign on the top right of your project then copy paste their content)
-6. You can enter the credentials received in the first step into [this web tool](https://mqtt.relayr.io/) to see the data arriving.
+6. Copy and paste the example code in **mqtt-relayr.ino** from the [repository](https://www.github/relayr/relayr-photon).
+7. Update the following part of the code with your credentials received from the first step.
+    //define your mqtt credentials
+    #define DEVICE_ID "c36642b8-3327-4935-8f21-19a0196e7349"
+    #define MQTT_USER "c36642b8-3327-4935-8f21-19a0196e7349"
+    #define MQTT_PASSWORD "H_Ex02fQyBno"
+    #define MQTT_SERVER "mqtt.relayr.io"
+    #define MQTT_CLIENTID "photon-relayr" //can be anything else`
-7. Attach your own sensor to pin A0.
+8. Attach your own sensor pin A0. (in our case we used a moisture sensor)
-8. Edit the publish method to send your sensor data in the {"meaning":"<meaning>","value":val} format.
+9. Update your JSON in the publish method at the line pubJson["meaning"] = "moisture"; with your new sensor's meaning.
+This will send your payload in the {"meaning":<meaning>,"value":<value>} format.
 **The meaning parameter** denotes the meaning of the reading transferred.
 Meaning can be temperature, humidity, luminosity, color etc.
-9. Flash your new firmware onto the photon.
+10. Flash your new firmware onto the photon.

 ## Example (Web Client)

+The example web application allows you to see your sensor's reading and change the colors of the RGB LED of the photon.

 To quickly run the example web application, go to the */www* folder, inside your cloned repository and run:

-`python -m SimpleHTTPServer 8000`
+`python -m SimpleHTTPServer 8000` or `python3 -m http.server 8000` if you're using python 3.x

 The example should now be available at: http://localhost:8000 and you should be able to see your new sensor's data.

-Click on any of the "red" "green" or "blue" buttons to send a "{"Color":<Color>}" payload to the photon and change its RGB LED color.
+Click on any of the "red" "green" or "blue" buttons to send a "{"command":"color","value":<color>}" payload to the photon and change its RGB LED color.

 Have fun ;)!

 ## Debugging

-You can use a serial monitor such as **Screen** or **Putty** for debugging:
+To see what's happening inside of the photon you can use a serial monitor such as **Screen** or **Putty** for debugging:

+In order to check which port your photon is connected to, you can use the Arduino IDE.
+Simply go to *tools -> ports* and check which port is listed under *Serial ports*.
+Now you can listen to this port using one of the following:

 #### For Linux:
-screen /dev/ttyACM0 9600
+screen /dev/ttyACMx 9600
 #### For MacOS:
-screen /dev/tty.usbmodem1411 9600
+screen /dev/tty.usbmodem14xx 9600
 #### For Windows:
 You can use putty.
 First find the the *COMM* name of the device and configure it for serial monitoring at 9600 bps before connecting.

-In order to check which port your photon is connected to, use the Arduino IDE.
-Simply go to *tools -> ports* and check which port is listed under *Serial ports*.
+You can also use Arduino's serial monitor.